 Assemblywoman Annette Quijano

-Assemblywoman Annette Quijano has earned the reputation of a champion legislator, tackling the various issues one faces in daily life.
-She understands the challenges middle-class families must overcome and has worked tirelessly to improve the lives of seniors, veterans, women, children and workers.
+Assemblywoman Annette Quijano has represented the 20th Legislative District since 2008 and has earned the reputation of a champion legislator, tackling the various issues people face in daily life.
+She understands the challenges middle-class families must overcome and works tirelessly to improve the lives of seniors, veterans, women, children and workers.

-Quijano is a Jersey native born to Puerto Rican parents.
-After a B.S. in Management from Rutgers University, she earned her Juris Doctor degree from Rutgers School of Law in Newark.
+After completing a Bachelor of Science in Management from Rutgers University, she earned her Juris Doctor degree from Rutgers School of Law in Newark.
 She was later admitted to the bars in New Jersey and Pennsylvania.

-Quijano was one of two legislators selected statewide to participate in the State Legislative Leaders Foundation’s 2011 Emerging Leaders Program which recognizes future leaders in their respective states.
-She also serves as Vice Chair on the Board of Hispanic Caucus Chairs, Chairperson of the Hispanic Delegations on Racial Equity, an initiative of the National Conference of State Legislators (NCSL) funded by the Kellogg’s Foundation.
-She is a member of the New Jersey Association for Justice, the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, the Women’s Political Caucus of New Jersey, the National Alliance for Hispanic Health, Latinas United for Political Empowerment (LUPE), and the National Association of Latino Elected and Appointed Officials (NALEO).
-Quijano is also a member of the he Urban League of Union County, the Portuguese Club of Elizabeth, and the NAACP chapters located in Elizabeth and Roselle.
-In addition to these memberships, she’s an Honorary Girl Scout.
+She also served on the National Hispanic Caucus of State Legislators and as Chairperson of the Hispanic Delegation on Racial Equity, an initiative of the National Conference of State Legislators (NCSL) funded by the Kellogg’s Foundation.
+She is a member of numerous organizations such as the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, and the Women’s Political Caucus of New Jersey.
+The Assemblywoman is also a Red Cross Volunteer, and an Honorary Girl Scout.